-Stephen Carlton is a Corporate Associate in the Firm's Melbourne office.
+Stephen Carlton is a corporate counsel in the Firm's Melbourne office.
 He has experience on a broad range of corporate transactions, including mergers and acquisitions (particularly cross-border transactions), equity capital markets, mergers and acquisitions, corporate restructurings and general corporate advisory.
 He also has a breadth of experience advising in corporate governance and capital management initiatives in both private and public contexts, including joint ventures, initial public offerings and large listed companies.

 Malakoff Corporation Berhad on the indirect sale of its entire 50% participating interest in the Macarthur Wind Farm in Victoria, Australia, the largest wind farm in the southern hemisphere, to Australian asset manager AMP, the winning bidder in a competitive auction process;